scottellis/madasd/README.md

 Data will be dropped if a client is not continuously reading.

-The madasng server logs to syslog as well stderr.
+The server logs to syslog as well stderr.

 ### Fetch and Build